ab2dridi/webhdfsmagic/README.md

 # Pandas format (classic DataFrame representation)
 %hdfs cat /user/hdfs/data/data.csv --format pandas

 # Polars format (shows schema + explicit types, 3.7x faster for Parquet!)
 %hdfs cat /user/hdfs/data/records.parquet --format polars

+> **Warning:** Using `%hdfs cat /user/hdfs/data/records.parquet -n -1 --raw` will try to load the entire file into memory.
+For very large Parquet files, this can consume a lot of RAM and may crash your notebook.
+Use this command with caution and confirm you really want to load the full file before running it.

+> **Tip:** For large Parquet files, it is highly recommended to use `%hdfs cat file.parquet --format polars` instead of `%hdfs cat file.parquet --raw` for much better performance and readability.

 # Raw text display (unformatted original content)
 %hdfs cat /user/hdfs/data/file.csv --raw